Boyos999/tes3mp-xp/README.md

 * Configurable attribute/skill/level caps
   * Includes per-attribute and per-skill caps
 * Ability to respec a players skills & attributes
+* Gives player a "Training Journal" after chargen which they can use to access leveling/respec functions

 # Install
 * Place `vanilla Data` files in `server/data/custom/tes3mp-xp`